TAPIF Guide Start | Useful Things to Know Before You Apply

 Citizens from the following countries are also eligible to apply for the English Assistantship.
 Please use the links below to visit the embassy page for your country to see how to apply.
 Each country is listed with the number of positions available for that nationality.

-Deadline is March 1, 2012.
+Deadline is usually in March.
 Canadians must be enrolled in university at the time of application.

-Deadline is December 12, 2011.
-There are also 4 positions in New Caledonia, but the deadline for teaching March-October 2012 has already passed.
-Application deadline for New Caledonia is usually in September.
+Deadline is usually in December.
+There are also 4 positions in New Caledonia for teaching March-October and the application deadline is usually in September.

-Application is available now.
-Deadline is March 12, 2012.
-There are also positions in New Caledonia, but the deadline for teaching March-October 2012 has already passed.
-Applicationdeadline for New Caledonia is usually in August.
+Deadline is usually in March.
+There are also positions in New Caledonia for teaching March-October and the application deadline is usually in August.

 Citizens of South Africa, Trinidad & Tobago, and Barbados are also eligible, but I could not find any pages on the assistantship program on the embassy websites.
 The official CIEP site has applications for these countries, but the deadline dates are not specified.